 A full rotation takes 30 minutes and on a clear day, you can see the city spread out below you for miles and miles.
 This attraction opens at 10 am each day.

 I like watching all the iconic London buses weave in and out of the busy streets past Big Ben and the Houses of Parliament.

 My advice is to pre-book skip the line tickets for the London Eye – especially in summer – as the queues are very long.

 Who wants to spend their trip to London waiting in line?

 Nearest Underground Station: Waterloo [Jubilee, Northern – Charing Cross Branch, Bakerloo lines]

 Thames River cruise or ferry

-You can take a cruise boat with commentary or the regular London transport river bus down from the London Eye past major landmarks in the city including Somerset House, St Paul’s Cathedral, the Tate Modern art gallery, and Shakespeare’s Globe Theatre.
+You can take a cruise boat or the regular London transport river bus down from the London Eye past major landmarks in the city including Somerset House, St Paul’s Cathedral, the Tate Modern art gallery, and Shakespeare’s Globe Theatre.

 The journey by river bus takes only 20 minutes and boats leave regularly every 20 minutes.

 Seeing London from the river gives a unique perspective on the city.
 Imagine how Kings and Queens felt as they travelled from palace to palace, surveying the city around them.